-They rarely have difficulty persuading companies to respond.
-Spirited defence is hardwired into the DNA of companies operating in Australia or New Zealand.
+PR companies rarely have difficulty persuading companies to respond.
+Spirited defence is hardwired into the DNA of most companies operating in Australia or New Zealand.

 Companies often make matters worse by overreacting and generating fresh publicity.
 That carefully worded response reminds people of something bad they had already dismissed.

-And some responses use such insincere language people who had previously given the company the benefit of the doubt may rethink their take on events.
+And some responses use such insincere language, that people who had previously given the company the benefit of the doubt may rethink their take on events.

 There are times when a poor response can turn a minor upset into a crisis.

 Even a well thought-out, sensitive response written by the smartest PR professionals can blow-up or be read the wrong way.
 Often PR responses are clumsy.
 They can open fresh channels of attack.